 - Word Lengths

+Use the mean and the mean absolute deviation

 (MAD) to compare two distributions.

 - Overlapping Trees Compare two distributions given side-by-side box plots.

 - College Athletes Conjecture about the differences in the two groups from a strictly visual perspective and then support their comparisons with appropriate measures of center and variability. - Offensive Linemen Conjecture about the differences and similarities in the two groups from a strictly visual perspective and then support their comparisons with appropriate measures of center and variability.